tucab/tucab/README.md

 - I’m currently working on my dotfiles and college
 - Going to college for compsci, learning python and java through that.
-Will Probably learn golang later.
+Might learn golang or Scala later.
 - Human languages I speak: English native, a small amount of German, and I took Elementary Spanish in HS
 - How to reach me: email _@_ householdappliance@metalfan.com
 - Pronouns: She/They<br/>